maros/Zway-AutoOffInactive/README.md

 ## sensors

-Multiple binary sensors that indicate activity / human presence.
+Multiple binary sensors that indicate activity or human presence.

 ## devices

-List of devices that should be switched off.
+Multiple binary switches or dimmers that should be turned off after a given inactivity period

 ## timeout

 Timeout period in minutes.
-Will turn of the managed devices if last sensor timeout expires.
+Will turn off all devices n-minutes after the last activity was reported from the sensors.

 ## delay

-Optional timeout delay after the device was turned on.
+Optionally sets a delay (in minutes) to skip inactivity checks after a device has been turned on manually

 # Events